-- Key Stage 1 builds upon what was learnt in EYFS with further opportunities given to develop fine motor skills, experiment with a broader range of media and become more independent artists. - There should be regular opportunities for learners to practise their fine motor skills through making using a variety of media, as well as regular opportunities to experiment, for example mixing primary colours. - Practical activities should be accompanied by visual resources including videos, photos or examples of artwork. - Additionally, any new vocabulary should be introduced, displayed and used in context by adults regularly.
+- Key Stage 1 builds upon what was learnt in EYFS with further opportunities given to develop fine motor skills, experiment with a broader range of media and become more independent. - There should be regular opportunities for learners to practise their fine motor skills through making using a variety of media, as well as regular opportunities to experiment, for example construction-based activities. - Practical activities should be accompanied by visual resources including videos, photos or examples of real-life applications of DT. - Additionally, any new vocabulary should be introduced, displayed and used in context by adults regularly.
 Equipment should be broad-based, so that all can access the lesson.
 Independence should be nurtured.